cloud4rpi/docs/docs/index.md

 # Connecting a New Device

-Do the following instructions to connect your device to [Cloud4RPI](https://cloud4rpi.io) cloud control panel.
+Follow the instructions to connect your device to [Cloud4RPI](https://cloud4rpi.io) cloud control panel.

 ### Prerequisites